beastbytes/yii-rbam/docs/source/itemEnums.rst

 It uses `ItemTrait` to implement `ItemInterface`; the `getItemName()` method returns the fully qualified Item name.

-The `Prefix` PHP Attribute defines a prefix to all RBAC Item names in the Enum, and a separator between the prefix and Item names - the default separator is a space (' ').
+The `Prefix` PHP Attribute defines a prefix to all RBAC Item names in the Enum, and a separator between the prefix and Item names; the default separator is a space (' ').

 .. code-block:: php